SummaryRead the full fact sheet

 Finding information can be helpful:

-- do some research about common mental health to see if you recognise any of the signs or symptoms of mental illness
+- do some research about to see if you recognise any of the signs or symptoms of mental illness

 - speak to a family member or trusted friend about your thoughts, feelings or behaviour